CYBER MONDAY

 1. Straight-line depreciation method

 The most common depreciation method is straight-line depreciation.
-When using the straight-line depreciation formula, an asset depreciates by the same amount each year.
+When determining how to calculate straight-line depreciation, the formula shows that an asset depreciates by the same amount each year.

 • Truck cost: $30,000